your French knitting companion

 Side-by-side comparison of stockinette stitch smooth surface and garter stitch ridges

-What it looks like: Smooth fabric with columns of V-shaped stitches on one side, horizontal bumps on the other.
+What it looks like: Smooth fabric with neat columns of V-shaped stitches on one side, and horizontal bumps on the other.

-How to identify: Look for the characteristic V pattern.
-The fabric lies flat and has a clear "right side" (Vs) and "wrong side" (bumps).
+How to identify: Look for the characteristic V pattern marching in straight vertical columns.
+The fabric has a clear "right side" showing smooth Vs and a "wrong side" showing bumps.
+In good light, you can count the individual stitches as distinct V shapes.

-Watch out for: The edges curl โ€” stockinette naturally rolls toward the purl side at top and bottom, and toward the knit side at the edges.
+Watch out for: The edges of stockinette curl โ€” this is not a mistake, it is the fabric's natural behavior.
+Stockinette rolls toward the purl side at the top and bottom edges, and toward the knit side along the side edges.
+If you see curling edges in a photo, stockinette is almost certainly involved.

 Reverse Stockinette

-What it looks like: The bumpy "wrong side" of stockinette used as the right side.
+What it looks like: The bumpy "wrong side" of stockinette deliberately used as the right side of the fabric.

 Garter Stitch